 If you are applying for the nursing degree, you must provide SAT or ACT scores.
 You may submit scores for all other majors, though they are not required to.
 Norwich “super-scores” each test, and records only the best scores that you have received.

-International students who want to transfer to Norwich University as a second- or third-year student or have taken 12 or more college level credits either in the U.S. or abroad, should refer to the transfer admission information.
+International students who want to transfer to Norwich University as a second- or third-year student or have taken 12 or more college-level credits either in the U.S. or abroad, should refer to the transfer admission information.

 Paying for College

-Undergraduate Merit Scholarships
+Undergraduate Academic Scholarships

 International Student Need-Based Financial Aid